Clemson, SC Solar Panels

 Learn MoreFrequently Asked Questions

-Yes, solar panels increase home value in Clemson, SC.
-Research shows that solar installations typically add significant value to properties, with studies indicating homes with solar panels sell for approximately 4.1% more than comparable homes without solar.
+Yes, solar panels typically increase home value in Clemson.
+Research from Zillow shows homes with solar panels sell for 4.1% more than comparable homes without them.

-For Clemson homeowners, this means a $300,000 home could see an increase of around $12,300 in market value.
-Additionally, South Carolina’s property tax exemption ensures you won’t pay extra property taxes on the added value from your solar installation, maximizing your financial benefit.
+For a median-priced Clemson home, this translates to thousands of dollars in added value.
+Additionally, South Carolina’s property tax exemption means you won’t pay higher property taxes on the increased value your solar system brings, making it a smart financial investment for homeowners.